avv-va/sqli-testlab/README.md

 ## Notes
 Ava: I followed the instructions from this [post](https://www.geeksforgeeks.org/django-sign-up-and-login-with-confirmation-email-python/).

-Currently, the version of the app that is secured against SQLI is coded.
-I will make it insecure by the end of this week.
+In `project/user/views.py` I added a `_authenticate` function which is called in the `login` function.
+If you set the `sql_safe` flag to be `false` you can perform a sql injection.

+## SQL injection example

+In the login form, enter this username: `ava'--` and enter any password.
+You should be able to log in.
+If the `ava` username doesn't exist, just register any username and add the `'--` when signing in.

+It's currently not able to perform SQLI by adding `OR '1' = '1` which I haven't checked yet.

 ## How to run
 Clone the github repo and activate the virtualenv: